24 new machines.

 upstairs.

-The main strength floor — pin-loaded selectorised machines, plate-loaded Hammer Strength isolators, and two dual-adjustable cable stations for everything you can think of doing with a handle and a rope.
+The main strength floor.
+Pin loaded selectorised machines, plate loaded Hammer Strength isolators, and two dual adjustable cable stations for everything you can do with a handle and a rope.

 - Dual Adjustable Pulley × 2 Signature Series · Cable